fleetdm/fleet/docs/1-Using-Fleet/3-REST-API.md

 ## Targets

 In Fleet, targets are used to run queries against specific hosts or groups of hosts.
-Fleet groups hosts by labels.
+Labels are used to create groups in Fleet.

 ### Search targets

 The search targets endpoint returns two lists.
-The first list includes the target hosts in Fleet given the search query provided and the hosts already selected as targets.
-The second list includes the target labels in Fleet given the search query provided and the labels already selected as targets.
+The first list includes the possible target hosts in Fleet given the search query provided and the hosts already selected as targets.
+The second list includes the possible target labels in Fleet given the search query provided and the labels already selected as targets.

 `POST /api/v1/fleet/targets`